-With that in mind, it’s no surprise that Ober is mostly known for its winter activities.
+With that in mind, it’s no surprise that Ober Gatlinburg in Tennessee is mostly known for its winter attractions.

 However, the theme park also offers a variety of additional activities that make it a year-round tourist destination.